SaxaVord Spaceport

-Europe's northernmost planned orbital launch site, on Unst in the Shetland Islands at 60.9°N. Its extreme latitude makes it ideal for sun-synchronous and polar orbits with minimal fuel penalty.
-Licensed and under construction; first orbital launches expected in the mid-2020s.
+SaxaVord Spaceport is Europe's northernmost planned orbital launch site, on Unst in the Shetland Islands at 60.9°N. Its extreme latitude makes it ideal for sun-synchronous and polar orbits with minimal fuel penalty.
+Licensed and under construction; first orbital launch targeted for 2026.

 Site history